Kingfrankbob/MatrixAPI/readme.md

 The `circiutpy_files` directory contains CircuitPython code for interacting with the Matrix API from a microcontroller.
 Update the `YOUR_API_URL` variable in `code.py` to point to your running instance of the Matrix API.

+### Raspi

+this is meant to be hosted on a raspberry pi, and so to do that I am still using flask, and a cron job that checks for updates every day at midnight.

 ## Development

 ### Inspiration